Loading slang details...

 Singapore

-"act blur" is the most efficient way to say to pretend to be ignorant or confused..
-Change my mind.
+"People use "act blur" to mean to pretend to be ignorant or confused."

 Moving very fast; leaving quickly.